 Our Story

-Patrick Fitzgerald, a dynamic and loving young man who lives with autism, wanted to find a "real" job.
+Patrick Fitzgerald is a dynamic and loving young man who lives with autism, wanted to find a "real" job.
 He enrolled in the local community college's food service program, and working extremely hard, he was able to excel and graduated in 2018.

 For years, the Fitzgerald family prayed for a way to share the joy they experienced through Patrick and in serving others.
 Their prayers would be answered by the patron saint of caregivers, Brother André Bessette.
 Brother André also struggled to find employment in his youth because of his sickness and frailty but when given a chance went on to perform miracles.